Audit, Review or Examination of Financial Reports

 The Parish Auditor, Reviewer or Examiner are appointed at the annual general meeting of parishioners.

-The Auditor, Reviewer or Examiner cannot be a member of the Parish Council or anyone who has been found guilty of a criminal offence (anyone on the ASIC Banned or Disqualified Register).
+The Auditor, Reviewer or Examiner cannot be a member of the Parish Council or anyone who has been found guilty of a criminal offence.
 Anyone holding any paid position of the parish or lay person being under contract to perform any work for the parish is ineligible to hold the position of Auditor, Reviewer or Examiner.

 It is the duty of the Auditor, Reviewer or Examiner to:

-1. Audit, review or examine (as appropriate) the annual accounts and report to the annual meeting, where it is conducted by an Auditor or Examiner, in accordance with Australian Auditing Standards made by the Auditing and Assurance Standards Board; and
+- Audit, review or examine (as appropriate) the annual accounts and report to the annual meeting.
+Where an audit or review is conducted, it is required to be in accordance with Australian Auditing Standards issued by the Auditing and Assurance Standards Board; and

-2. report to Diocesan Council and to the annual meeting anything that the Auditor considers to be irregular or illegal.
+- report to Diocesan Council and to the annual meeting anything that the Auditor, Reviewer or Examiner considers to be irregular or illegal.

 As soon as the books for the year have been closed, the Treasurer will need to send or take to the auditor all the papers that will be needed in order to carry out the audit.
 This will include:

-The Audited, Reviewed or Examined accounts are then presented to the annual meeting of parishioners.
+The Audited, Reviewed or Examined accounts are then presented to the annual meeting of parishioners together with the audit, review or examination report thereon.
 The Parish Council will have seen copies of these accounts and should have discussed them and their implications with the Treasurer at a meeting between the end of the financial year and the public presentation of the accounts.
 The Parish Council should formally adopt the accounts for presentation to the annual general meeting.

-Any weaknesses in the Parish's system of accounting and internal controls which came to the Auditor’s, Reviewer’s or Examiner’s notice in the course of the audit together with the auditor's recommendations for improvements should be included in a letter to the Parish Council.
+Any weaknesses in the Parish's system of accounting and internal controls which came to the attention of the Auditor’s, Reviewer’s or Examiner’s during notice in the course of their procedures audit together with their auditor's recommendations for improvements should be included provided in writing toin a letter to the Parish Council.

-Any irregularities should be reported to the Diocesan Council and the Annual Meeting.
+Any irregularities should must be reported to the Diocesan Council and the Annual Meeting.